MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-managed-private-endpoint-create.md

 ms.date: 02/23/2022
 ---

-# Create a managed private endpoints for Azure Data Explorer
+# Create a managed private endpoint for Azure Data Explorer

 Managed private endpoints are required to connect to Azure resources that are highly protected.
-In this article you will learn how to create a managed private endpoint and connect it to your data source.
+In this article, you'll learn how to create a managed private endpoint and connect it to your data source.

 ## Prerequisites

-* [Create an Azure Data Explorer Cluster](create-cluster-database-portal.md) that is not injected in a virtual network
+* [Create an Azure Data Explorer Cluster](create-cluster-database-portal.md) that isn't injected in a virtual network
 * Create an [event hub](/azure/event-hubs/event-hubs-about) or a [Azure Storage](/azure/storage/blobs/storage-blobs-overview) blob

 ## Create a managed private endpoint using the Azure portal